-Singer Songwriter Rob Finlay’s interest in music certainly came from his parents; even before he was born his mum was beaming Bob Dylan directly into his brain via headphones on her tummy.
-Rob Finlay grew up in Hertfordshire and as a child his parents took him to festivals; particularly the London Feis where he first saw Dylan and ‘Van the Man’ aged seven.
+Singer Songwriter and Filmmaker Rob Finlay has an unusual story.
+His passion for music certainly came from his parents; even before he was born his Mum was beaming Bob Dylan directly into his brain via headphones on her tummy.
+Rob grew up in Hertfordshire, U.K. and as a child his parents took him to festivals, in particular the London Feis, where he first saw Dylan and ‘Van the Man’ aged seven.
 These formative experiences shaped his desire to listen to and eventually write music himself.
-He started Spanish guitar lessons about the same time and wrote his first song Distant Youth, at the tender age of 13, a title that must seem ironic to him now.
+He started Spanish guitar lessons around the same time, and wrote his first song Distant Youth at the tender age of 13, a title that seems ironic to him now.

-Rob Finlay’s teens brought him closer to the excitement of live music as he discovered artists outside of his parents’ record collections.
-A friend’s mum worked on Top of the Pops, he would often go backstage, meeting REM was the first time he would recall being “star struck”.
-Rob’s dad worked in the British Film Industry as a painter and over the years Rob also met a lot of film faces, Sir Ian McKellen, Sir Roger Mooreand Matt Damon to mention a few.
+Rob’s teens brought him closer to the excitement of live music as he discovered artists outside of his parents’ record collections.
+A friend’s mum worked on Top of the Pops and he would often go backstage; meeting REM was the first time he would recall being “star struck”.
+Rob’s Dad worked in the British Film Industry as a painter, and over the years Rob met a lot of film faces, Sir Ian McKellen, Sir Roger Moore and Matt Damon to mention a few.
 These influences led him to develop parallel interests in film and music.

 After graduating Rob wrote and directed a short film called The Telephone staring British-American actor Philip Winchester, known for his roles in The Patriot, Thunderbirds, CSI: Miami, King Lear, Flyboys and Fringe.
 The film featured Rob’s music compositions and was screened at the Curzon in Soho.

-Rob Finlay established a film and animation company called Previsualisation Ltd; He won the Creative East Awards Best Non-Broadcast Production 2007 for an educational DVD read by Tony Robinson.
-Around the same time he made a music video for Jamaican Reggae legend Dawn Penn for her track ”Never Hussle the Music”.
+Rob established a film and animation company called Previsualisation Ltd. He won the Creative East Awards Best Non-Broadcast Production 2007 for an educational DVD read by Sir Tony Robinson.
+Around the same time he made a music video for Jamaican reggae legend Dawn Penn for her track ”Never Hustle the Music”.

-Since 2005 Rob Finlay has worked from Elstree Studios in Hertfordshire.
-Big music acts rehearse for tours there, for Rob Finlay it’s an inspiration to know that Biffy Clyro, Westlife, Take That or Pink Floyd are sometimes just meters away.
+Since 2005 Rob has worked from Elstree Studios in Hertfordshire.
+Big music acts rehearse for tours there, and for Rob it’s an inspiration to know that Radiohead, Iron Maiden, Muse, Foo Fighters or Pink Floyd are sometimes just meters away.
 In 2006 Rob met Peter Waterman and Simon Cowell at Elstree when they gave Simon a plaque to commemorate his achievements in the music industry.